jbehave/jbehave-tutorial/README.md

 # JBehave Web Runner for Etsy.com

-1. Uses the 'etsy-selenium/java-spring' steps and makes them available via the JBehave Web Runner.
+Uses the 'etsy-selenium/java-spring' steps and makes them available via the [JBehave Web Runner](http://jbehave.org/reference/web/stable/using-web-runner.html).

+NOTE:  The Web Runner is a standalone web application that provides a simple web interface for running the Etsy stories via the Java steps.
+It does not run the (web) stories by command line.

 # Building with Maven

 The tutorial modules can be built using the following Maven profiles: